-Are you considering upgrading to one of the best mountain bike handlebars?
-After researching over 25 of the best aftermarket handlebars, we purchased 8 to test and compare side by side.
-As one of two control-related contact points on your mountain bike, this simple upgrade can enhance your comfort and improve your bike's handling and performance on the trail.
-Mountain bike handlebars come in a variety of shapes and sizes, including varying widths, geometries, and clamp diameters, as well as different materials like aluminum or carbon fiber.
+Searching for the best mountain bike handlebar?
+We examined more than 25 of the best aftermarket model before buying 8 for side by side testing and comparison.
+The handlebar is one of just two control-related contact points on your mountain bike, and a simple upgrade can help to improve its handling and performance as well as your comfort out on the trail.
+Handlebars come in varying materials, widths, geometries, and clamp diameters with different levels of stiffness, compliance, and vibration absorption.
 We tested each model for hundreds of miles and focused on characteristics like their stiffness/compliance, control, weight, and style/design.

 The Best Mountain Bike Handlebars